Midnight Cowboy New Years Eve Western Theme Party

 New Year's Western Decorations and Party Supplies

 - Black and platinum balloons make great balloon bouquets.
-You can make your own balloon weights by filling a plastic zipper bag with sand and then tying a red bandana around it.
+You can make your own balloon weights by filling a plastic zipper bag with sand and then tying a red bandana around it or try this cowboy boot balloon weight.

 - For fantastic floral displays, fill a short round vase with red roses and tinsel.
-Place the vase in an overturned sequin cowboy hat.
+Place the vase in an overturned sequin cowboy hat or cowboy boot.
 These are great for table decorations, or even centerpieces.

 - A silver and black Happy New Year stringer is great in a doorway or on a blank wall.
 Add more balloons to each side.

-- If you don't mind a little mess get straw bales for guests to sit on.
-Cover the tops with inexpensive black cotton fabric to keep everyone from getting poked by the straw.
+- If you don't mind a little mess, get straw bales for guests to sit on!

-Remember to mix and match the New Year's Eve and western elements and it will look fantastic, I promise!
+Remember to mix and match the New Year's Eve and western elements, and your venue will look fantastic, I promise!

 New Year's Western Menu and Table Decorations